ShaunAlanJoseph/orzduck/README.md

-A fun discord bot for codeforces duels.
+A fun discord bot for codeforces duels for IIITK